NOTE: Program Suspended with effect from Summer 2019. No new applications in Fall 2018.

 - HHMI EXROP online application prepared (will open November 1st and the completion deadline is December 1st)

-- Award notification on January 18th with approximately ten days for students to decide whether to accept or decline.
+- Award notification in mid-January with approximately ten days for students to decide whether to accept or decline.

 For more information on EXROP, please visit: http://www.hhmi.org/grants/individuals/exrop.html.